 Health & Safety

-- When you have completed your COVID-19 vaccine series documentation should be uploaded to: marist.medicatconnect.com.
+- Upload your COVID-19 vaccine documentation to: marist.medicatconnect.com.

 - If you have already uploaded your information, you can verify its status through the following instructions.
 Please do not contact Health Services to confirm the status of your upload.

 If you need help finding a vaccination site:

 - New York: Visit New York State’s vaccination site: am-i-eligible.covid19vaccine.health.ny.gov to schedule an appointment.

 - All Locations: Utilize Vaccine Finder, a centralized, searchable database, to track vaccine availability in pharmacies, health care providers, and municipalities across the United States.